nomanfc/React_Js_Image_Gallery/Documentation.md

 The project is made with React js using Atomic Design Pattern.

-Inside component folder there are atoms, molecules, organisms, and pages folder:
+Inside the `component` folder, there are `atoms`, `molecules`, `organisms`, and `pages` folders.

-components

-atoms:
+## Atoms

 Smallest single elements are here in this folder.
 These will be reused all over the app.

-Button,
-Image,
-Input,
-Text
-atoms.module.css

-molecules

-This folder contains components which are using atoms.

-GalleryUploadButton : It is the upload button in image gallery.
-HeaderDeleteMessage : This is deletion message show after files are deleted.
-HeaderSelectedText : How many Items are selected shown from here.
-HeaderTitle: It is the title Image Gallery.
-ImageCardsCheckbox : checkbox used on images. molecules.module.css : corresponding css files are here.

-organisms

-This folder contains organs build by using molecules

-Header : It combines the header molecules.
-It is the top bar here different message are shown.
-ImageCards: It combines image and check box together.

-pages

-Gallery: It is the main file which holds everything.
-It contains imageCards and header.

-customHooks

-It contains different custom hooks used in this App

-useDragAndDrop: It controls the drag and drop of images in the gallery.
-useMoveImage: It controls the re-ordering movement used in useDragAndDrop.
-useRemove: It handles the delete operation.
-useShowMessage: It handles the message shown after deletion.
-useToggleSelection: It controls the selection toggle.
-Keeps count of how many item selected.

-data

-Images used in this App

-data : It is the array of object of given images, which contain title, src, id.

-styles

-It contains shared styles used in gallery page and organisms.

-index: It controls the imported font used in this app and some default css properties. styles.module.css: It holds the css used in multiple components and media queries.
+- Button
+- Image
+- Input
+- Text

+`atoms.module.css`

+## Molecules

+This folder contains components that are using atoms.

+- GalleryUploadButton: It is the upload button in the image gallery.
+- HeaderDeleteMessage: This is a deletion message shown after files are deleted.
+- HeaderSelectedText: How many items are selected shown from here.
+- HeaderTitle: It is the title of the Image Gallery.
+- ImageCardsCheckbox: Checkbox used on images.

+`molecules.module.css`: Corresponding CSS files are here.

+## Organisms

+This folder contains organs built by using molecules.

+- Header: It combines the header molecules.
+It is the top bar where different messages are shown.
+- ImageCards: It combines image and checkbox together.

+## Pages

+`Gallery`: It is the main file that holds everything.
+It contains `ImageCards` and `Header`.

+## Custom Hooks

+It contains different custom hooks used in this App.

+- `useDragAndDrop`: It controls the drag and drop of images in the gallery.
+- `useMoveImage`: It controls the re-ordering movement used in `useDragAndDrop`.
+- `useRemove`: It handles the delete operation.
+- `useShowMessage`: It handles the message shown after deletion.
+- `useToggleSelection`: It controls the selection toggle.
+Keeps count of how many items are selected.

+## Data

+Images used in this App.

+`data`: It is an array of objects of given images, which contain title, src, id.

+## Styles

+It contains shared styles used in the gallery page and organisms.

+- `index`: It controls the imported font used in this app and some default CSS properties.
+- `styles.module.css`: It holds the CSS used in multiple components and media queries.